Reed-Math241/denverweed/README.md

 ## About the data

-The Data were collected and made available by the City of Denver Open Data Catalog.
+The data were collected and made available by the City of Denver Open Data Catalog.

 the denverweed package contains two datasets.